-Through a range of policies and programs, the Department of Education and Training helps to provide families with access to quality early childhood education.
+Through a range of policies and programs, the Department of Education helps to provide families with access to quality early childhood education.

 The Department of Health is responsible for supporting better health and active ageing for all Australians.
 Information is available on a wide range of conditions and diseases, education and prevention, Aboriginal and Torres Strait Islander health issues and topics relevant to ageing and aged care.

 The Department of Human Services is responsible for the development of Australian Government service delivery policy and offers a range of social, health and other payments and services.
 Support is available through Medicare, Centrelink, the Child Support program, CRS Australia and Australian Hearing.
 You can go directly to the Medicare program or the Centrelink program.

 The Department of Social Services is responsible for helping to support Australian families and children.
 The Families and Children section of this website provides detailed information on the various forms of assistance available including programs, services, benefits and payments.

 Early Childhood Australia (ECA) is the peak early childhood advocacy organisation, acting in the interests of young children, their families and professionals in the early childhood field.
 ECA advocates to ensure quality, social justice and equity in all issues relating to the education and care of children from birth to eight years.
 ECA's quality-assured publications program is a major tool in their advocacy for young children.